lanl/MATAR/docs_sphinx/README.md

 ## Requirements

 1. doxygen -- Built with version 1.9.4
-2. sphinx -- Built with versin 4.5.0
+2. sphinx -- Built with version 4.5.0

 ## Running
 To run the documentation program in the docs_sphinx run `sh docify.sh` this does the following